 We recommend going through the HR Manager's First Steps guide.

-You can add new employees by the HR manager or by anyone else if the administrator gives them permission to do so.
+HR manager's can add new employees or anyone else if the administrator gives them permission to do so.

 The employee's personnel card contains the basic personal data required

 - Personal details including residence, insurance companies, and other necessary information for payroll accountants such as health insurance or account number for sending payroll

 - Information about the job, its description, job title, and other information